-This is the Bibliography for this site, and also is a guide to what exists in print and online on many aspects of multiple birth loss.
+This is the Bibliography for this site, and it also is a guide to what exists in print and online on many aspects of multiple birth loss.
 It is by no means complete – thankfully many more articles pertaining to multiple births, and directly or indirectly to loss, have appeared in recent years and it’s not possible to list all of them.
-You are encouraged to seek additional books, articles, and other resources.
+You are encouraged to seek additional books, articles, and other resources, and welcome to suggest additions to this listing.
 Some of the books and articles listed here are not easy to locate, but that is all the more reason to give you the benefit of knowing that they do exist and so the chance to try to locate them if needed.
 Any opinions expressed in any of these items (other than those authored by CLIMB) are not necessarily those of CLIMB.

 Books – General